dogeared/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring/index.md

 ...
 ```

-Again, this is leveraging the regular [SpEL](https://docs.spring.io/spring-framework/docs/3.0.x/reference/expressions.html) constructs to (a) detect if a user is authenticated and (b) if so, show the user's name
+This is leveraging the regular [SpEL](https://docs.spring.io/spring-framework/docs/3.0.x/reference/expressions.html) constructs to (a) detect if a user is authenticated and (b) if so, show the user's name.

 ## Learn More About Okta